Probate Q&A Series

 • Confirm the form of ownership: tenancy by the entirety or joint tenancy with right of survivorship.

-• Prepare a Survivorship Deed or Affidavit of Survivorship stating the transfer by operation of law.
+• Prepare an Affidavit of Survivorship or similar instrument stating the transfer by operation of law.

 • Sign before a notary public in compliance with § 47-20.

-• Record the deed and death certificate at the Register of Deeds office and pay recording fees.
+• Record the affidavit and death certificate at the Register of Deeds office if accepted, and pay recording fees.

 • Review all other assets to determine if probate administration under Chapter 28A is necessary.

-• Use the Small Estate Affidavit procedure (Article 19) for estates under $20,000 in personal assets.
+• Use the Small Estate Affidavit procedure for qualifying estates under Article 25.

-• If assets exceed the small estate threshold or if creditors exist, file for formal probate administration.
+• If assets exceed the applicable small estate threshold, formal probate administration may be required.

 • Seek guidance from qualified counsel to ensure compliance and protect your interests.